 About The Wounded Knee Museum

 The genocidal driving out of the indigenous populations of the Americas by white conquerors and settlers is among the darkest chapters of world history.
-The Wounded Knee Massacre was a significant event in the then longstanding dispute between the US government and the Native Americans.
+The Wounded Knee Massacre was a significant event in the then longstanding conflict between the US government and the Native American population.
 At that time, government policy was to confine Native Americans to reservations, which led to a period known as the American-Indian Wars.
 The Wounded Knee Massacre was the last battle of this conflict.

 On 29 December 1890, the US 7th Cavalry came to disarm the Lakota Native Americans.
 However, after an initial shot was fired, the cavalry started shooting chaotically, leading to the deaths of up to 300 men, women and children of the Lakotas.
 Those who escaped were hunted down and murdered, or died later of exposure or hypothermia.

 The Wounded Knee Museum uses a series of photographs and artefacts to explore the events of the massacre and its aftermath.
-It also offers a tour map of the site of the Wounded Knee Massacre, over 30 exhibits, a remembrance room, free peace feathers, and a museum store.
+It offers a tour map and scale model of the site of the Wounded Knee Massacre, over 30 exhibits, a remembrance room, free peace feathers, and a museum store.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.